Huns I

 Can my City move onto a hex with my own buildings or another City?

 No. Only an army can initiate a battle, and an army requires at least one military unit.
-A City maneuvering alone can explore and move, but cannot start battles.
+A City maneuvering alone can explore and move but cannot start battles.

-Do I place an exhaustion cube when I maneuver with just my City?
+Do I place an exhaustion cube when I maneuver with my City?

-Can my City be ferried by Galleys?
+Can my City be ferried by vessels?

 Yes.
 The City follows the same ferry rules as regular units when being transported by vessels.

-If my City maneuvers like a unit, can I be converted or recovered?
+Can my City be converted or recovered?